dercode-solutions-2025/TermX/README.md

 ```
 The above code draws a white circle at 0,0 that is 50 pixels tall and 50 pixels wide.
 The original version had Fortran-esque syntax.
 At the moment, the TermX team is very close to implementing if/else statements, which can allow bootstrapping for TermX.

+# Q&A

+Q: How do I use TermX?
+A: Download the GitHub package, and choose a file.
+There are 4 versions of TermX:
+1. TermPY.py
+2. VisualTermPY.py
+3. TermC.c
+4. VisualTermC.c

+So far, TermC and VisualTermC are still in development.

+Q: Is TermX compiled or interpreted?
+A: It is interpreted, and the interpreter was built on Python and C.